RedHat-UX/red-hat-design-system/docs/patterns/announcement/index.md

            src="./announcement-usage-content.svg" %}

 ### Character count
-The maximum character count for the elements of an announcement are listed below.
+The recommended maximum character count for the elements of an announcement are listed below and include spaces.

 | Element {style="width: 50%" } | Character count |
 |-------------------------------|-----------------|